1- Easy approach to steel beams and types of buckling.

 Let us check the moment of inertia about the y-axis, which is (hw*tw^3/12), and the inertia in the direction of x, which is tf*hw^2/12.
 To imagine the buckling direction about y.

-LFB, Local flange buckling for steel beams occurs due to the presence of a flange that has a thin unsupported edge, and has compression stresses due to bending; there is a possibility of buckling occurring in some locations; that is why it is called local buckling.
+LFB, Local flange buckling in steel beams occurs when a flange has a thin unsupported edge and experiences compression stresses from bending; buckling can occur in some locations, which is why it is called local buckling.

-If we have a beam with an I-beam section, the flange of the section if we draw like this, the section consists of several plates.
+If we have a beam with an I-beam section, the flange of the section, if we draw it like this, consists of several plates.

-The plate is acted by a compression force is due to the bending moment, which causes compression in the upper flange, while the lower flange will have a tension force.
+The plate is subjected to a compressive force due to the bending moment, causing the upper flange to be in compression while the lower flange is in tension.

-Buckling will occur perpendicular to the x-axis will be in the Y direction, and then localized buckling in
+Buckling will occur perpendicular to the x-axis, will be in the Y direction, and then localised buckling in

-the flange will occur as shown as a curved portion, this curvature is called local flange buckling.
-A new factor will arise which is lambda f, λf =Bf/2tf, as a cantilever portion, while thickness is tf.
+the flange will occur, as shown as a curved portion; this curvature is called local flange buckling.
+A new factor will arise: λf = Bf / 2tf, for a cantilever portion with thickness tf.

 What is the flange local buckling for beams?

-WLB, consider the web of the I section.
-The web local buckling, written as WLB will happen between the two flanges acted upon by a bending moment, which causes, compression force above the neutral axis.
+WLB, consider the web of the I-section.
+Web local buckling, denoted WLB, occurs between the two flanges subjected to a bending moment, causing a compressive force above the neutral axis.

-The web is partially restrained at the top by the flange and by the tension in the web at the other edge the buckled shape will take the shape of a curve, around the vertical y-axis.
+The web is partially restrained at the top by the flange and at the other edge by the tension in the web; as a result, the buckled shape will take the form of a curve around the vertical y-axis.

 The web local buckling for steel beams.

-A new factor will arise which is lambda λw=hw/tw where hw is the web height and tw is the web thickness and can be shown as follows:
+A new factor will arise, which is lambda λw=hw/tw, where hw is the web height,t and tw is the web thickness, and can be shown as follows:

 What is LTB, lateral-torsional buckling for beams?

-LTB, Lateral torsional buckling, for steel beams happens due, which is acted upon by compression stresses at the connection of the upper flange, causes lateral buckling, that buckling is resisted at the other edge, which is restrained by the web in tension.
+LTB (lateral torsional buckling) in steel beams occurs due to compression stresses at the connection of the upper flange, causing lateral buckling that is resisted at the other edge, which is restrained by the web in tension.

 Introduction to lateral-torsional buckling.

-Here is more discussion about the lateral bending of the section.
+Here is further discussion of the section’s lateral bending.

 The lateral torsion buckling illustration for steel beams.

-Due to no bracing in the length Lower chord resists the buckling, since, it is under tension, while the upper chord has compression, accordingly, the compression force, as we can see causes bulging out.
+Due to no bracing in the length, the lower chord resists the buckling, since it is under tension, while the upper chord has compression.
+Accordingly, the compression force causes bulging.

-While the tension force causes attraction to the inner side, at collapse the upper portion of the flange, moves outward, while the lower porting slightly moves outward as if you cause torsion to the section.
+While the tension force causes attraction to the inner side, during collapse, the upper portion of the flange moves outward, and the lower portion moves slightly outward, as if you were applying torsion to the section.

 Sketch for lateral-torsional buckling.

-Then the steel section is displaced and also rotated by an angle, that is why it was called lateral-torsional buckling. why did it happen laterally?
-More data regarding LTB are shown in the next slide explained in the next slide.
+Then, the steel section is displaced and rotated by an angle; that is why it is called lateral-torsional buckling.
+Why did it happen laterally?
+The next slide shows and explains more data regarding LTB.